D3lt4lph4/papers/docs/contributing.md

 ## In Depth

 Here, go full description, tricks and all, keep in mind this is to explain the paper, but still a summary.

-## Warning

-If anything is not specified in the paper but is in the implementation, or anything worth mentioning.
 ```

 ## Datasets